rgreenblatt/ai_alignment_readings/advice_for_reading.md

   It might be helpful to write down your key uncertainties.

-  Check if there are any uncertainties for which resolving them could reduce how much you care or change which sections seem important to read.
-If there are any, it can be a good idea to focus on these first so that you can quit earlier or be more optimal in general.
+  Check if resolving any uncertainties could reduce how much you care or change which sections seem important to read.
+If there are any such uncertainties, it can be a good idea to focus on these first so that you can quit earlier or be more optimal in general.

 - 1st pass: skim intro, look at figures, look at headings, skim/read methods, skim results, glance at equations (mostly checking for recognition), skim